mosa/MOSA-Project/docs/about-this-documentation.rst

 .. rubric:: After commiting, the documentation will not update

 - The build process of the documentation takes round about 1-2 minutes.
-- If the build fails, you can check the status here: `Builds <http://readthedocs.org/projects/mosa/builds>`__
+- You can check the status here: `Builds <http://readthedocs.org/projects/mosa/builds>`__
+- Check the status if the build fails

+.. rubric:: Documentation is updating, but some content is missing or malformed

-- If the build does not fail, but some content is missing, there might be some parsing errors or warnings.
+- There might be some parsing errors or warnings.
   Go to `Builds <http://readthedocs.org/projects/mosa/builds>`__ and click on ``Raw view``.
-  Check the build output for warnings.
+  Check the build output for warnings and fix them.

 **********
 References